AED Use on Children and Infants: A Lifesaving Guide

 Can you use adult AED pads on an infant?

 Most AEDs come with both adult and pediatric electrode pads designed to be used on younger children.
-Child pads can be used on children under 8 years old or those weighing less than 55 pounds.
+Child pads are used on children under 8 years old or those weighing less than 55 pounds.
 Pediatric electrode pads give a lesser electric shock than adult pads will.
-Adult pads can be used on children above 8 or older or weighing more than 55 pounds.
+Adult pads are used on children above 8 or older or weighing more than 55 pounds.
 So, if pediatric pads are not available, a rescuer may use standard adult pads.

 aed on a child and infant